MicrosoftDocs/SupportArticles-docs/support/azure/general/hpc-node-manager-service-unreachable-certificate.md

 ms.reviewer: hclvteam
 ---

-# "Node management service unreachable" error in HPC
+# Node error "Node management service unreachable"

-This article provides a solution for an issue where HPC Management console shows "Node management service unreachable".
+This article provides a solution for an issue where HPC Management console shows the "HPC Node Manager Service Unreachable" error.

 ## Symptoms

-A compute node's health is error, and you see the "HPC Node Manager Service Unreachable" error in the HPC management console.
+A compute node's heathl in the error state, and you see the "HPC Node Manager Service Unreachable" error in the HPC management console.

 :::image type="content" source="./media/hpc-node-manager-service-unreachable-certificate/node-manager-service-unreachable.png" alt-text="Image show the HPC Node Manager Service Unreachable error.":::